 research topic(s): robotic fabrication, glulam optimization, timber finite element analysis

-material: tree logs
+material: ash wood tree logs

 size: 14' beams

-research team: Lawson Spencer, Yifei Peng, Peter Smallidge, Matthew T. Reiter
+research team: Lawson Spencer, Yifei Peng, Peter Smallidge, & Matthew T. Reiter

 funding provided by: Cornell Atkinson Center for Sustainability 2020 Academic Venture Fund (AFF) grant, David M. Einhorn Center for Community Engagement at Cornell University, 2022 AIA Upjohn Research Initiative grant

-figure_01: Beam A perspective
+perspective of Beam A

 Slimlam is a materially optimized manufacturing method to efficiently construct structurally optimized Glulam products through robotic fabrication.
 Using a bandsaw end effector on a 6-axis robotic arm, boards are programmed with varying thicknesses and assembled in a specific sequence to create beam shapes that taper to resist the loading effects.
 This approach reduces the total amount of material and weight in glulam beam products while maintaining a load capacity comparable to uniform glulam beams with a consistent rectangular cross-section made of dimensional lumber.
 While the method is not dependent on a particular wood species, the research utilizes ash wood, a locally available hardwood in North America due to the ongoing Emerald ash borer epidemic.

-figure_04: cutting finger joints into log
+6-axis robotic arm cutting finger joints into a log

-figure_05: robot cutting tapered boards
+6-axis robotic arm cutting tapered boards

-figure_08: Beam B perspective
+perspective of Beam B